denismitali17/parkisense_capstone/README.md

 ###  Predictive Model — M7CRNN

-The core predictive engine is **M7CRNN (Model 7, Convolutional Recurrent Neural Network)** — the model currently deployed to the production API on Render.
+The core predictive engine is **M7CRNN (Model 7, Convolutional Recurrent Neural Network)**, the model currently deployed to the production API on Render.

 | Metric | Score |
 |---|---|